pyxem/kikuchipy/doc/metadata.rst

 ====

 This node contains information relevant for EBSD data.
-All parameters can be set with the method :meth:`~kikuchipy.signals.ebsd.EBSD.set_experimental_parameters`.
+All parameters can be set with the method :meth:`~kikuchipy.signals.EBSD.set_experimental_parameters`.
 An explanation of each parameter is given in the method's docstring.

 EBSD master pattern
 ===================

 This node contains information relevant for simulated EBSD master patterns.
-All parameters can be set with the method :meth:`~kikuchipy.signals.ebsd_master_pattern.EBSDMasterPattern.set_simulation_parameters`.
+All parameters can be set with the method :meth:`~kikuchipy.signals.EBSDMasterPattern.set_simulation_parameters`.
 An explanation of each parameter is given in the method's docstring.

 Phases
 ======

 This node contains information relevant for EBSD scans or simulated patterns' phases.
-All parameters can be set with the :class:`~kikuchipy.signals.ebsd.EBSD` method :meth:`~kikuchipy.signals.ebsd.EBSD.set_phase_parameters` or the :class:`~kikuchipy.signals.ebsd_master_pattern.EBSDMasterPattern` method :meth:`~kikuchipy.signals.ebsd_master_pattern.EBSDMasterPattern.set_phase_parameters`.
+All parameters can be set with the :class:`~kikuchipy.signals.EBSD` method :meth:`~kikuchipy.signals.EBSD.set_phase_parameters` or the :class:`~kikuchipy.signals.EBSDMasterPattern` method :meth:`~kikuchipy.signals.EBSDMasterPattern.set_phase_parameters`.
 An explanation of each parameter is given in the methods' docstring.